 From piano to iPad via tuba and guitar, Matt has always been around music.
 After training as a sound engineer and developing music technology for schools in London, Matt returned to his hometown of Southampton to find the landscape for aspiring contemporary musicians sparse.
 SoCo came out of a passion to provide inspirational music making opportunities for everyone, especially those facing challenging circumstances, he rarely finds time for tuba these days.

-Marie is the Youth Projects Development Manager.
+Marie is the Development Director and oversees Youth Programmes within SoCo.
 She has 10 years experience of working in creative learning (with a specialism in music) and the strategic development of innovative programmes.
 Educated with BA (Hons) in Music, Marie believes that music is a transformational vehicle for personal, social and emotional wellbeing.
 She thrives on making a difference through music, specifically working with young people in challenging circumstances and with SEN/D.

 Since graduating in 2010 with a music production degree Louis works as a creative practitioner with SoCo music Project.
 He works with vulnerable adult groups and with young people alongside working as a sound engineer at SoCo’s Hightown Studio.
 Louis also performs live with various other musical projects.
 He is passionate about providing musical opportunities for everyone and strongly believes we all can benefit from having music in our lives.